UnsupportedCallbackException/renting-apartment/README.md

 * Ask about neighbors, whether they are quite.

 #### Apartment
-* Pay attention to whether the appartment is splitted or not.
+* Pay attention to whether the apartment is divided or not.
 It is a common practice in Israel to take a normal apartment and spilt it in 2 or even 4 parts, and then rent each of them separately for the price of regular apartment.
 * Pay close attention to windows and ceilings.
-* Think whether you have enought space for all you furniture (in case you have any), or what else you might need to buy.
+* Think whether you have enough  space for all you furniture (in case you have any), or what else you might need to buy.
 * Ask about the process of paying bills.

 #### Landlord